-Having a screen that can flip up or all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you're always in frame.
-That said, there are tons of different camera options out there, and there's no single best vlogging camera with a flip screen.
-What's important is choosing a camera that fits your budget, ergonomic preferences, shooting habits, and the type of content you'd like to create.
+Having a screen that can flip all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you stay in frame and in focus.
+That said, there are a ton of camera options out there, and there's no single best vlogging camera.
+The most important thing is choosing a camera that fits your budget, ergonomic preferences, and the type of content you'd like to create.

-Our recommendations above are what we think are currently the best vlogging cameras with flip screens for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best flip screen cameras for most people to buy.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our reviews for cameras with fully articulated, flip out, or tilting and flipping screens.
+If you'd like to choose for yourself, here's the list of all our reviews for cameras with fully articulated screens.
 Be careful not to get caught up in the details.
-There is no single perfect camera.
+There's no single best camera with flip screen capability.
 Personal taste, preference, and shooting habits will matter more in your selection.